openartmarket/sui-move/CONTRIBUTING.md

 ### Compile

-The code is compiled when running this command
+The TypeScript code is compiled to JavaScript (esm and cjs) with the following command:
-We compile the code for both cjs and esm modules

 ```sh
 npm run build
 ```

-## To contribute code changes to this code
+## Contributing changes

-Please create a pull request with your changes and we will review it as soon as possible.
+Please open a pull request with your changes and we will review it as soon as possible.